dmeranda/demjson/README.txt

 So I wrote demjson to be:

- * Pure Python, requiring no compiled extension
+ * Pure Python, requiring no compiled extension.
- * RFC compliant.
+ * 100% RFC compliant.
 It should follow the JSON specification exactly.

-It should be noted that Python has since gotten JSON into its standard library (which was actually an "absorption" of simplejson, the C extension module I previously mentioned, but after it had been fixed to repair its RFC issues).
+It should be noted that Python has since added JSON into its standard library (which was actually an "absorption" of simplejson, the C extension module I previously mentioned, but after it had been fixed to repair its RFC issues).

 For MOST uses, the standard Python JSON library should be sufficient.

+However demjson may still be useful:

+ * It works in old Python versions that don't have JSON built in;

-However demjson may still be useful.
-In particular it in general has better error handling and "lint" checking capabilities.
-It also can correctly deal with different Unicode encodings, including ASCII.
+ * It generally has better error handling and "lint" checking capabilities;

+ * It can correctly deal with different Unicode encodings, including ASCII.

+ * It generates more conservative JSON, such as escaping Unicode format control characters or line terminators, which should improve data portability.

+ * In non-strict mode it can also deal with slightly non-conforming input that is more JavaScript than JSON (such as allowing comments).

+ * It supports a broader set of types during conversion, including Python's Decimal or UserString.

 Compatibility